FranciscoG/drivepass/README.md

 ### Autofill

   When you are on a site's login screen:

-  * click into the password input field as if you were about to start typing
+  * click into the email input field as if you were about to start typing

   * then click on the browser action

-Your password should automatically get inserted into the input field
+  * Your username and password should automatically get inserted into the input field

 **TODO:**

 * add option for user defined column row headers

 * improve UI

 ----